Anne Powell

 Anne Powell (born 20 November 1973) is an Australian female curler.

 Outside of curling she is a rheumatologist and general physician, and also Director of Physician Education at Alfred Health and Director of CCS's (Central Clinical School of Monash University) Medical Education program.
 She did her undergraduate training at Monash University so she has a lifetime experience of Monash's medical education system.

-She started play curling in 2006 when she at the University of Alberta in Canada doing her Research Clinical Fellowship in rheumatology.
+She started play curling in 2006 when she attended the University of Alberta in Canada doing her Research Clinical Fellowship in rheumatology.